 Manage Stress:

-- Utilize sensory-focused self-soothing techniques.
+- Utilise sensory-focused self-soothing techniques.

 - Practice relaxation methods like mindfulness and deep breathing.